Mhow: Etymology

 Some articles in popular literature state that 'MHOW' stands for Military Headquarters Of Warfare.
-However, this is a backronym, and there is no proof to support theory that the name of the village comes from the acronym.
+However, this is a backronym, and there is no proof to support the theory that the name of the cantonment town comes from the acronym.

 History

 This cantonment town was founded in 1818 by John Malcolm as a result of the Treaty of Mandsaur between the English and the Holkars who were the Maratha Maharajas of Indore.
 John Malcolm's forces had defeated the Holkars of the Maratha Confederacy at the Battle of Mahidpur on 21 December 1817.
 It was after this battle that the capital of the Holkars moved from the town of Maheshwar on the banks of the Narmada to Indore.

 Mhow used to be the headquarters of the 5th (Mhow) Division of the Southern Command during the British Raj.
 Today this small town is associated with the Indian Army and with B. R. Ambedkar who was born there.

 Mhow was a meter gauge railway district headquarters during the British Raj and after 1947.
-Mhow now has a broad gauge connection with Indore but regular train services are yet to commence.
+Mhow now has a broad gauge connection with Indore, regular train services to Khandwa. are yet to commence.
+The metre gauge rail traffic in the Dr Ambedkar Nagar (Mhow) Railway Station is now history.

-According to Hindu religious texts, Janapav Kuti near Mhow is said to be the birthplace of Parashurama, an avatar of Vishnu.
+According to Hindu religious texts, Janapav Kuti near Mhow is said to be the birthplace of Lord Parashurama, an avatar of Lord Vishnu.